Adyen/adyen-commercetools/README.md

 `commercetools-adyen-integration` provides an integration between the commercetools and Adyen payment service provider based on the concept of [Adyen Web Components](https://docs.adyen.com/checkout/components-web).
 Components are available for cards, wallets, and most local payment methods.
 For a list of all payment methods with an available component, refer to [Supported payment methods](https://docs.adyen.com/checkout/supported-payment-methods).

+> Note: as `commercetools-adyen-integration` relies on the usage of Adyen's web components it does not need to process sensitive credit card data and thus is fully PCI DSS **compliant**.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**